moj-analytical-services/dbtools/README.md

 #### Meta data

-The output from dbtools::get_athena_query_response(...) is a list one of it's keys is `meta`.
+The output from dbtools::get_athena_query_response(...) is a list one of its keys is `meta`.
 The meta key is a list where each element in this list is the name (`name`) and data type (`type`) for each column in your athena query output.
 For example for this table output:

 |col1|col2|
 |---|---|